Nytra/ResoniteHotReloadLib/README.md

 ## Known Issues

-Currently there is no way to create a new mod configuration definition from the newly loaded assembly.
-So if you try to add new config keys or change existing keys it won't work.
+Adding the `[Range]` attribute to a mod configuration key then reloading will result in the configuration key not becoming a slider in ResoniteModSettings.
+This requires a game restart to make work.

-If you are using ConfigurationChangedEvents make sure you are comparing the keys by name and not by object because the objects will not match.
+Calling `Assembly.GetExecutingAssembly().Location` will return null in the reloaded mod.

 ## Pre-requisites